hectorbarquero/athabasca-university-docs/COMP267/UnitTwo/unitTwoSectionOne.rst

 * A gate is an electronic device that operates on a collection of binary inputs to produce a binary output.
 * NAND is the exact opposite of AND.
 Its highly used in hardware design, and stands for NOT AND.
 * NOR is an acronym for NOT OR.
+* a circuit is a collection of logic gates, that transforms a set of binary inputs into a set of binary outputs.
+* the values of the outputs depend only on the values of the inputs.
+* This type of circuit is called a combinational circuit.
+* Each AND and OR gate must have two inputs and one output.
+* Multiple AND and OR gates exist, but they aren't frequently used.
+* Each NOT gate must have exactly one input and one output.
+* using pictorial representation may be better for design.
+Boolean expression can help plan mathematical verification and optimization.
+* Sequential circuits use a feedback loop to use the output of the previous run as a new input for the next run.
+They're used to build memory circuits since they in a way can contain memory.
+* You can split or tap a line and send its value to different gates.
+* George booles "not very important work" is the basis of computer design.
+All we need are gates in circuits, and boolean logic.

 Data compression techniques